 Tajuan McCarty is the Founder and Executive Director of The WellHouse, a nonprofit, faith-based and Christ-centered agency dedicated to rescuing women from sexual exploitation/human trafficking.
 She has experience in social work, community outreach, and as a consultant on women’s issues.
 Her professional experience includes leadership positions in which she has assisted women ex-offenders re-enter society; helped implement Alabama’s first program devoted to helping chronically homeless, severely mentally ill women and as a social worker for the Alabama Department of Human Resources.
 She holds Master degrees in Public Health and Public Administration, as well as a Bachelor of Science in Social Work from the University of Alabama at Birmingham, where she is currently an Adjunct Professor/Field Director, (in her spare time)!

-Tajuan is uniquely qualified to lead the WellHouse, as she understands victims’ situations all too well.
-At 15, she was sexually exploited by her then-boyfriend, later turned pimp.
-He sent her from Atlanta, Georgia, to Birmingham, Alabama, where he was able to manipulate her into prostitution.
-Like many women forced into prostitution and sex trafficking, she suffered feelings of low self-esteem and isolation.
-These experiences make her a passionate advocate for victims of exploitation.
+Tajuan is uniquely qualified to lead The WellHouse, as she understands victims situations too well.
+At 15, she was sexually exploited by her “boyfriend-turned-pimp”.
+She was trafficked to Birmingham so many times, it became her home.
+Her many experiences make her a passionate advocate for victims of sexual exploitation and human trafficking.

-Alexa James has many years in marketing, sales and account management.
-Additionally she is a recent graduate of Highlands College with an emphasis on human trafficking, women’s ministry and missions work.
-Her time in this program of study is what fed her passion for social justice and led her to The WellHouse.
+But Alexa’s true calling was to go into ministry and serve those who need her skills in business development to raise awareness and fundraising for life-changing mission work.
+As a recent graduate of Highlands College with an emphasis on human trafficking, women’s ministry and missions work, her time in this program of study fed her passion for social justice and led her to The WellHouse.

 Hear more about the WellHouse here.